One could say that the virtuoso Chef Susur Lee was born with a spoon in his mouth— but it would be a tasting spoon, not a silver one.

 From humble beginnings as a 16-year-old apprentice at a prestigious Hong Kong hotel to his Atlas stride atop the fickle universe of celebrity chefdom, Susur Lee has never deviated from a consuming passion: to create tantalizing dishes that blend textures and flavours in glorious harmony.
 Balancing the epicurean traditions of China with the classical techniques of French cuisine, Lee improvises a daring and original culinary aesthetic.

 Levi and Kai Bent-Lee, the Chef’s two older sons and influential members of his management and development team, are also burnishing the family brand.
 They recently launched the newest constellation in the Lee universe: Fring’s, a coolly elegant dining space that almost overnight has become the go-to destination for Toronto’s in-crowd.
-At once polished and thrumming, Fring’s delivers an artful and seductive mix of glamour, grooviness and global supper-club sensibility that would be right at home in London, New York or LA, but is instead prompting line-ups and jamming Instagram sites on Susur Lee’s home turf, King Street West.
+At once polished and thrumming, Fring’s delivers an artful and seductive mix of glamour and global supper-club sensibility that would be right at home in London, New York or LA, but is instead prompting line-ups and inundating Instagram feeds on Susur Lee’s home turf, King Street West.

 WEBSITE COPY BY JOANNE EIDINGER